Museum of the Moon is a touring artwork by UK artist Luke Jerram.

 Measuring seven metres in diameter, the moon features 120dpi detailed NASA imagery of the lunar surface.
 At an approximate scale of 1:500,000, each centimetre of the internally lit spherical sculpture represents 5km of the moon’s surface*.

 Over its lifetime, the Museum of the Moon will be presented in a number of different ways both indoors and outdoors, so altering the experience and interpretation of the artwork.
-As it travels from place to place, it will gather new musical compositions and an ongoing collection of personal responses, stories and mythologies, as well as highlighting the latest moon science.
+As it travels from place to place, it gathers new musical compositions and an ongoing collection of personal responses, stories and mythologies, as well as highlighting the latest moon science.

 The installation is a fusion of lunar imagery, moonlight and surround sound composition created by BAFTA and Ivor Novello award winning composer Dan Jones.
-Each venue also programmes their own series lunar inspired events beneath the moon.
+Each venue also programmes their own series of lunar inspired events beneath the moon.

 Museum of the Moon allows us to observe and contemplate cultural similarities and differences around the world, and consider the latest moon science.
 Depending on where the artwork is presented, its meaning and interpretation will shift.
 Read more in Research.
-Through local research at each location of the artwork, new stories and meanings will be collected and compared from one presentation to the next.

 Each venue to present the artwork can programme their own series lunar inspired events beneath the moon.
 Below are a selection of events that that have taken place so far…